Azure/pykusto/README.md

 # Introduction
 _pykusto_ is an advanced Python SDK for Azure Data Explorer (a.k.a.
 Kusto).
+Started as a project in the 2019 Microsoft Hackathon.

 # Getting Started
 ### Installation